 An Induction Study to Investigate the Efficacy and Safety of Duvakitug in Participants With Moderately to Severely Active Crohn's Disease

-Research Study on Investigational Medication for Crohn's Disease
+Investigational Medication Study for Moderately to Severely Active Crohn's Disease

 Study Overview